“I live in Arizona. It's 117 degrees outside. My flip-flops just melted. Should I really be putting a fiberglass pool in this oven?”

 Cons

 Tight yard?
 Power lines overhead?
 Angry neighbor with a Chihuahua named Spike?
 Delivery access is everything.
-No space = no shell.
+The crane takes up some space on your street on delivery day but offer your neighbors on invite to the pool party and all will be forgiven.

 How Much Does a Fiberglass Pool Cost in Arizona?